etdebruin/ctonotebook/README.md

 # Getting Started

-The kflow system is a folder structure.
+The CTO Notebook system is a folder structure.
 You will start off by copying the folder structure to your filesystem.
 Once there you will start following the conventions to be the best damn CTO your company needs you to be.

 ## Obsidian